Robert S. Shields: Association with the McKinley family

-Despite being a Democrat, and serving as a delegate to the Democratic National Conventions of 1876, 1880 and 1884 (the last of which nominating Cleveland and Hendricks), Shields came to know fellow Cantonian lawyer and Republican president William McKinley.
-In 1901, Robert and Clara Shields attended a dinner given by William and Ida Saxton McKinley in Canton, the last function they held before William was assassinated.
+Despite being an active Democrat, serving as a delegate to the Democratic National Conventions of 1876, 1880 and 1884 (the last of which nominated Cleveland and Hendricks), Shields came to know fellow Cantonian lawyer and Republican president William McKinley and his wife, Ida.
+In 1901, Robert and Clara Shields attended a dinner given by the McKinleys in Canton, the last function they held before William was assassinated.
 Afterwards, Shields served on the McKinley National Memorial Association; he also was a pallbearer at Ida's funeral in 1907.

 Shields was involved in two lawsuits relating to the McKinley family.
 In 1895, he was named the estate administrator of Abner McKinley, one of the late president's brothers who died in 1904 owing to creditors in Ohio.
-In 1907, Shields charged Abner's widow and the executrix of his estate, Anna, with fraudulent conveyance, as Abner had transferred to her real estate in Canton in 1904 despite what Shields alleged to be knowledge by both parties of Abner's insolvency; Anna later counter-sued to try and have the debt set aside.
-Additionally, after Ida's death, some of the William's relatives tried suing her sister and heir, Mary Barber, along with others of Ida's relatives as well as Shields for control of her estate.
-However, in 1912 the Supreme Court of Ohio affirmed the county court's ruling that Ida's estate belonged to Barber and her husband.
+In 1907, Shields charged Abner's widow and the executrix of his estate, Anna, with fraudulent conveyance, because Abner had transferred to her real estate in Canton in 1904 despite, as Shields alleged, both of them knowing that Abner was insolvent; Anna later counter-sued to try and have the debt set aside.
+Additionally, after Ida's death, some of William's relatives tried suing her sister and heir, Mary Barber, as well as Shields for control of her estate.
+However, in 1912, the Supreme Court of Ohio affirmed the county court's ruling that Ida's estate belonged to Barber and her husband.

 Judgeship and later career

 In 1910, Shields was elected to the Fifth District of the Ohio Circuit Court, which became the Court of Appeals in 1912, and was continually re-elected through 1928.
 Among the rulings he authored was Commonwealth Casualty Co. v.
 Wheeler (1919), which expanded the otherwise strict definition for "accidental death" in Ohio insurance law.
-Upon the end of his term, Shields opened his office in the First National Bank Building of Canton, ending his career and life (for he was mentally active till his final days) with the firm of Shields, Thomas & Van Nostran.
+When his term finished, Shields opened his office in the First National Bank Building of Canton, ending his career and life (for he was mentally active till his final days) with the firm of Shields, Thomas & Van Nostran.
 He was also recorded in 1918 as being a director of the Central Savings Bank Company of Canton.